bogdandonduk/ModalsToolbox/README.md

 # ModalsToolbox

-  Android library based on the enhanced builder pattern that simplifies creation of modals that look beautiful.
+  Android library based on the enhanced builder pattern that simplifies creation of modals.
 It currently supports bottom sheet modals.
   ![Example](https://github.com/bogdandonduk/ModalsToolbox/blob/master/device-2021-09-12-205941.png)

 ## Include in your project